junhao1999/gepc/README.md

 ├── data            -- Configurable and may be moved ├── LICENSE
 ├── README.md
-├── environment.txt      -- For creating the conda environment
 └── stc_train_eval.py     -- Main file for training / inference
 ```